chrisjackson-pellicle/PAV/README.md

   --threads INTEGER, -t INTEGER
                         The number of threads to use for the subcommand.
                         Default is: 1
-  --chloe_project_dir DIR, -chloe_proj DIR
-                        Path to the chloe project directory to use as --project for Julia.
-Must be provided together with --chloe_script.
-  --chloe_script PATH, -chloe_jl PATH
-                        Path to the chloe.jl script.
-Must be provided together with --chloe_project_dir.
-  --linearise_gene GENE_NAME, -linearise_gene GENE_NAME
-                        Gene to use for genome linearisation.
-Default is: psbA --run_profiler        If supplied, run the subcommand using cProfile.
-Saves a *.csv file of results.
+  --run_profiler        If supplied, run the subcommand using cProfile.
+Saves
+                        a *.csv file of results.
 Default is: False
 ```